-The Music General course is structured to facilitate the growth of student's God-given musical gifts and provide opportunities to explore aspects of the performing arts in a format that acknowledges the individuality of each student.
-Students listen, perform, improvise, compose and analyse music, developing skills to confidently engage with a diverse array of musical experiences both independently and collaboratively.
-Through continuous sequential music learning, students develop music knowledge, skills and understanding to create, communicate and evaluate music ideas with increasing depth and complexity.
-Students are encouraged to reach their creative and expressive potential, communicating ideas with current and emerging technologies.
-Students will be stretched as artists, which will open up new career possibilities for music composition and professional performance.
-Students will also gain experience in music composition and recording, learning valuable music production skills and experience using the latest in music production technology, creating new career possibilities for music recording studio work.
-The course consists of a written component and a practical component, incorporating the following content areas: Aural and Theory, Composing and Arranging, Investigation and Analysis, and Performance.
-The written component includes aural and theory application covering all aspects of the elements of music, composition and arrangement, and investigation and analysis.
-The practical component includes options that students can choose from: performance repertoire, composition portfolio or a combination of performance and composition portfolio.
-Prerequisites Year 10 Music by Interview/Audition Time off campus Nil Year 11 and 12 Units 1-4 Students develop their skills, knowledge and understanding to listen to, compose, perform and analyse music.
-They develop aural and music literacy skills and learn how the elements of music can be applied when performing, composing and responding to music.
+The Music General course nurtures students' God-given musical gifts and explores the performing arts through individual and collaborative experiences.
+Students develop skills in listening, performing, improvising, composing, and analysing music.
+Through ongoing learning, they build confidence and creativity using both traditional and emerging technologies.
+The course opens pathways to careers in performance, composition, and music production.
+It includes both written and practical components, covering Aural and Theory, Composing and Arranging, Investigation and Analysis, and Performance.
+Practical options include performance, composition, or a mix of both.

+Prerequisites

+Year 10 Music by Interview

+Time off campus

+Nil

+Year 11

+Units 1-4

+Students develop their skills, knowledge and understanding to listen to, compose, perform and analyse music.
+They develop aural and music literacy skills and learn how

+the elements of music can be applied when performing, composing and responding to music.
 Students learn about how music is created and performed, analysing musical works and exploring how social, cultural and historical factors shape music in the specific context selected for study.
+Students develop skills, confidence and stylistic awareness to engage in music making as performers and audience members both individually and collaboratively

+Career Pathways

-Students develop skills, confidence and stylistic awareness to engage in music making as performers and audience members both individually and collaboratively.
-Career Pathways Studying music provides the basis for significant lifelong engagement and enjoyment, and fosters understanding and respect for all music and music practices across different times, places, cultures and contexts.
+Studying music provides the basis for significant lifelong engagement and enjoyment, and fosters understanding and respect for all music and music practices across different times, places, cultures and contexts.
 It could lead to ministry opportunities and post-secondary training in the music industry, education and the performing arts.
 Practical Component Students can select one of three options to complete the practical components in each of the four units: Performance, Composition portfolio, Production or Practical Project.
 The suggested contexts could include Western Art Music, Jazz, Contemporary Music, Music Theatre, Music for Film and Television, World and Indigenous Music or Music Technology.